-Bolzano embraces you and whispers a seductive medley of culture, history and soul-lifting sights deep into your being.
-Here’s your step-by-step guide to enjoying an unforgettable time in South Tyrol’s most cosmopolitan city.
+Bolzano, Italy embraces you with a seductive medley of culture and history topped with mountains of soul-mending dolce vita.
+Here’s your step-by-step guide to an unforgettable time in South Tyrol’s most cosmopolitan city.

 A visit to Bolzano — or Bozen as it is also known — envelopes you in contrasting wonders on par with the Alpine glory in the wild blue yonder.
 Its lively streets and squares immerse you in centuries of German, Italian and Austrian influences not to mention a riveting history that surpasses ancient Rome by 3,000 years.
 Often referred to as “The Gateway to the Dolomites”, this vibrant capital of South Tyrol crystalizes why the region is one of the must-see hidden gems of Europe.

 Tucked between Innsbruck to the north and Trento to the south, Bolzano boasts a quality of life that ranks at the top in Italy.
 No surprise considering it balances all the perks of a youthful city with old-world charm and sensibilities — all amid jaw-dropping natural splendor.

-At the center looms a remarkable statue of Walther von der Vogelweide, a renowned poet and Minnesinger from the Middle Ages believed to have been born in South Tyrol.
+At the center of the Waltherplatz is a remarkable statue of Walther von der Vogelweide, a renowned poet and Minnesinger from the Middle Ages believed to have been born in South Tyrol.
 He was the Jim Morrison of the medieval age.
 Sculpted in 1889 from South Tyrol’s revered Lasser marble, the statue stands on an impressive fountain encircled by flowers.

 ⇒ YOU MIGHT ALSO LIKE: Discover the Best Hikes in the Dolomites

-While the shops are fun to explore, the colorful facades lining the Via Portici really bring your imagination to life.
+While the shops are fun to explore, the colorful facades lining the Via dei Portici really bring your imagination to life.
 They exhibit a variety of architectural styles and are decorated with murals, carvings and other artistic expressions vividly showcasing Bolzano’s harmonic blend of Italian and German heritage.

 After consuming so much history, art and architecture it’s only natural to settle in for a long lunch.
 Experience a true South Tyrolean meal with a glass of the region’s celebrated wine at Wirtshaus Vögele.